ThomasWatson123/IncidentVisualization/README.md

 # Incident Visualization

-This application allows fire departments to visual there json data on a map.
+This application allows fire departments to visualize their json data on a map.
 - This application uses reactjs with typescript
 - You must have [node](https://nodejs.org/en/download) installed on your computer before running this app